magarpol/scripts/README.md

 ### Reboot
 This script configures the Reboot service in CheckMK.

+### Renew UniFi Certificates
+This script creates a PKCS12 file from LetsEncrypt Certs, imports it into Java keystore and restarts the unifi service

 ### Renovate certificates (Unifi)
 This script creates a .p12 file from .pem LetsEncrypt certificates and imports the file to the keystore